-As of January 2015, there are approximately 5,500 publicly traded companies in the U.S. While some of those companies offer several types of stock (preferred, common), it is very unusual for a company to have more than 3 classes of stock.
+As of 2017, there are less than 4,000 publicly traded companies in the U.S. In 2015 there were over 5000.
+While some of those companies offer several types of stock (preferred, common) it is very unusual for a company to have more than 3 classes of stock.
 At most, there are 20,000 unique stock issues of publicly traded companies.
 There are well over 1,000,000 different bond issues.
 Most of these bond issues are municipal bonds issued by cities, counties, and states.
 With so many different bond issues, precise identification is critical.

 There are three parts to a CUSIP Number